-If you’re like me, you probably thought that all garage door rollers are the same.
-But there’s actually a huge difference between nylon and steel garage door rollers, you’ll want to keep reading.
+If you’re like me, you probably thought all garage door rollers were the same.
+But if you’re considering replacing your old, worn-out garage door rollers, you’ll want to keep reading.

 Nylon garage door rollers are slightly more expensive than steel rollers.
-However, they’re quieter, more durable and less susceptible to wear and tear.
-While steel rollers usually need to be replaced after 3-5 years, nylon rollers commonly last over ten years.
+However, they’re quieter, more durable, and less susceptible to wear and tear.
+While steel garage door rollers wear out after 3-5 years, nylon rollers commonly last over 10 years.

 The rest of this article will cover the pros and cons of both nylon and steel rollers.
-Then we’ll talk about how long you can expect your nylon roller system to last.
+Then, we’ll talk about how long you can expect your nylon rollers to last.

 Let’s get started.

-Nylon was first produced way back in in 1938 and it’s been turned into everything from stockings to toothbrushes to car parts.
+Nylon was first produced in 1938 and has made its way into everything from stockings to toothbrushes to car parts.

 Nylon garage door rollers have far more pros than cons.